 Back pay is exactly what it sounds like — money that pays you back!

-In a disability benefits context, back pay is a lump sum you get from the Social Security Administration (SSA) on your first check.
-Disability back pay compensates you for benefits you’re entitled to, but haven’t yet received.
+In a Social Security disability benefits context, back pay is a lump sum of retroactive payments you get from the Social Security Administration (SSA) in your first check.
+Disability back pay compensates you for benefits you’re entitled to but haven’t yet received.

-This term comes up a lot when we’re talking about disability benefits and payouts in the United States.
+This term comes up a lot when we talk about disability benefits and payouts in the United States.
 It’s a simple concept, but like so much else to do with the law, it gets complicated pretty fast.

-Today, we’re going to run through the basics of back pay — what it is, how and when you might get it, and how back pay benefits are calculated.
+This article covers the basics of back pay — what it is, how and when you might get it, and how the SSA calculates back pay benefits.

-Back pay is the disability benefits you’re entitled to, but haven’t yet received.
+Back pay is retroactive benefits — the disability benefits you’re entitled to but haven’t yet received.

-How much back pay you’ll get depends on many different factors, but the most important is which disability program you’re eligible for: SSI or SSDI.
+How much back pay you’ll get depends on many factors, but the most important is which disability program you’re eligible for: Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).

 Depending on your program, you’ll either get back pay for: